Bill Fields Named Recipient of 2020 PGA Lifetime Achievement Award in Journalism

 Since Golf World ended print publication in 2014, Fields has contributed stories to the New York Times, the Met Golfer, Golf World (U.K.) Masters Journal, PineStraw magazine, PGA Magazine, golfdigest.com, USGA.org, Masters.com; MorningRead.com and PGATour.com.
 Fields has been a contributing researcher for NBC/Golf Channel tournament broadcasts since late 2017.

-“Bill Fields is one of the few writers who gives the reader that special insight into learning more about golf’s legendary and contemporary stars,” said PGA of America President Suzy Whaley.
+“Bill Fields is one of the few writers who gives the reader that special insight into learning more about golf’s legendary and contemporary stars,” said PGA of America Honorary President Suzy Whaley at the time of the announcement in 2020.
 “Bill’s passion for golf--whether it is covering a major, researching a statistic or adding his byline to an award-winning story--elevated his profession.
 The PGA of America is very proud to celebrate Bill among the most honored journalists in the game.”

 Fields follows former Golf World writers Dick Taylor (1991), Bob Verdi (2004), Jaime Diaz (2012), Tim Rosaforte (2014) and Ron Sirak (2015) as recipients of the award.
 Fields’ professional career began in 1981 as public relations director for the World Golf Hall of Fame and Hall of Fame Tournament, when both were located in Pinehurst.
 He spent two stints as a sports reporter — with the Athens Banner-Herald in Athens, Georgia (1982-83); and the Asheville (North Carolina) Citizen (1983-84).